pcolby/dokit/README.md

   --timeout <period>       Set the device discovery scan timeout.Suffixes such
                            as 's' and 'ms' (for seconds and milliseconds) may be used.
-If no suffix is present, the units will be inferred from the magnitide of the given interval.
+If no suffix is present, the units will be inferred from the magnitude of the given interval.
                            The default behaviour is no timeout.
   --timestamp <period>     Set the optional starting timestamp for data
                            logging.
 Default to 'now'.